-There is no longer any doubt that pellagra can be cured.
-Don't delay until it is too late.
-It is your duty to consult the resourceful Baughn.
-The symptoms-hands red like sunburn, skin peeling off, sore mouth, the lips, throat and tongue a flaming red, with much mucus and choking, indigestion and nausea, either diarrhoea or constipation.
-There is hope; get Baughn's big Free book on Pellagra and learn about the remedy for Pellagra that has at last been found.
-Address American Compounding Co., box 2090, Jasper, Ala., remembering money is refunded in any case where the
+The symptoms-hands red like sunburn, akin peeling off, sore mouth, the lips, throat and tongue a flaming red, with much mucus and choking, indigestion and nausea, either diarrhoea or constipation.
+There is hope; get Baughn's big Fra book on Pellagra and learn about the remedy for Pellagra that has at last ben found.
+Address American Compounding Co., box 2090, Jasper, Ala., remembering money is refunded in any case where the remedy fails to cure.-Adv.

 The Place.

-"You say you were stung lately?"
-"Yes; at a spelling bee."-Baltimore
+"You say you were stung lately!"
+"Yes; at a spelling bee."-Baltimore American.

-RESINOL BEGINS TO HEAL
+RESINOL BEGINS TO HEAL SICK SKINS AT ONCE

-SICK SKINS AT ONCE You don't have to WONDER if resinol ointment is doing you good.
-You KNOW it is, because the first application stops the itching and your tortured skin feels cool and comfortable at last.
-Why don't YOU try this easy resinol way to heal eczema or similar sorrow, and sorrow not only for what skin eruption?
-Resinol clears away pimples, too, and is a valuable household remedy for sunburn, poison-ivy, cuts, sores, burns, chafings, etc. It to say that I am afraid of hell.
-The bas been prescribed by doctors for 20 drunkard shall not inherit the king. years and contains nothing that could irritate or injure the tenderest skin.
-Bold by all druggists .- Adv.
+You don't have to WONDER if resinol cintment is doing you good.
+You KNOW it is, because the first application stops the itching and your tor tured skin feels cool and comfortable at last.
+Why don't YOU try this easy resinol way to heal eczema or similar skin eruption?
+Resinol clears away pimples, too, and is a valuable house hold remedy for sunburn, poison-ivy, cuts, sores, burns, chafings, etc. I has been prescribed by doctors for 20 years and contains nothing that could irritate or injure the tenderest skin Sold by all druggists.-Adv.

 Same Thing.
 "He's a duck of a boy."
-"Yes, he's game."-Baltimore Amer-
+"Yes, he's game."-Baltimore Amer

-Whenever You Need a General Tonic
+Whenever You Need a General Tonk Take Grove's

-Take Grove's

-The Old Standard Grove's Tasteless chill Tonic is equally valuable as a General Tonic because it contains the well known tonic properties of QUININE and IRON.
-It acts on the Liver, Drives out Malaria, Enriches the Blood and Builds up the Whole System.
+The Old Standard Grove's Tasteles chill Tonic is equally valuable as a Ger eral Tonic because it contains the well known tonic properties of QUININE and IRON.
+It acts on the Liver, Drives out Malaria, Enriches the Blood and Build up the Whole System.
 50 cents. - Adv.

 Swift Heredity.
 "I have the blood of many fighting men running in my veins."

 "Yes, and I bet it runs all the faster when it smells powder."